 Examines the theories of aging, standards of practice, cultural influences, and pertinent public policy into the assessment of and interventions for older adults.
 Prerequisite: Admission to the RN to BSN program, consent of instructor, or enrollment in NUR 234.
-Offered spring semester, even years, first 8 weeks.
+Offered spring semester, second 8 weeks.